 - That the damage suffered was a direct result of the incident for which the insured is liable

-In short, liability insurance is protection against bodily injury and property damage that you may unintentionally cause to an individual or their property.
-It will compensate the victims of your actions that engage your civil liability.
+Liability insurance is protection against bodily injury and property damage that you may unintentionally cause to an individual or their property.
+It compensates victims of your actions that engage your civil liability.